Arun7ak/PIZZA-SALES-ANALYSIS/README.md

 - **Peak Sales Periods:** Identify the days or hours with the highest sales.
 - **Revenue Contribution:** Break down sales revenue by pizza category.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.

-## Acknowledgements
-Special thanks to the team and resources that contributed to the analysis and development of this dashboard.

-## Contact
-For questions or feedback, please contact [your email or GitHub username].